Search Engines in 1998, Before Google Takes the Spotlight π

 The first sign of health problems came before I went to the 2007 Web 2.0 Summit.
 Late that September, I was traveling by car to Kaikoura, a scenic coa [...]

-After the Web 2.0 Expo, it was off to Las Vegas for Microsoftโs MIX conference, an event to promote the companyโs web technologies.
-My travel, includi [...]
+Stranger in a strange land; me at The Venetian, 28 April, 2007.
+After the Web 2.0 Expo, it was off to Las Vegas for Microsoftβs MIX conference, an eve [...]

 In April 2007, I traveled back to San Francisco for the first Web 2.0 Expo, which was being pitched as a trade show.
 I arrived on Friday, April 13.
 I [...]